Pemphigus Triggered by a Vaccine

 What is Pemphigus?

-If you receive a Pemphigus diagnosis after a vaccine, contact us here, or call 888-952-5242.
-Maglio Christopher & Toale, P.A. are highly experienced in working in the National Vaccine Injury Compensation Program (NVICP).
+If you receive a Pemphigus diagnosis after a vaccine call 888-952-5242.
+The attorneys at Maglio Christopher & Toale, P.A. are highly experienced in working in the National Vaccine Injury Compensation Program (NVICP).

 Other forms of Vulgaris include Pemphigus Foliaceous, Pemphigus Erythematosus, Pemphigus Herpetiformis, Endemic Pemphigus Foliaceus, IgA Pemphigus Foliaceus, Paraneoplastic Pemphigus Foliaceus, and Drug-induced Pemphigus Foliaceus.